ctsit/save_survey_pdf_to_field/README.md

+# End-of-Life Notice

+This project is officially end-of-life.
+The Vanderbilt University Medical Center team incorporated the functionality of this module into REDCap 10.6.0 on 2020-11-30.
+They are part of the survey option “Save a PDF of completed survey response to a File Upload field”.
+We recommend all users of the module reconfigure their REDCap projects to use the features in REDCap core.
+Release 1.1.3 of this module will be the last version released.
+Users are welcome to fork this module for their own use, but UF CTS-IT will no longer be providing support or updates.

 # Save Survey PDF to a Field

 This REDCap module generates a PDF of a survey upon completion and saves it to a REDCap file upload field.
 It is configured at the project level with source instrument/target field pairs.
 In the event of save errors, the PDF is sent to a backup email address.